RockefellerArchiveCenter/DTeamDocs/values.md

 ##Learn constantly by embracing failure.##
 Test solutions and workflows out before implementation.
 If a desired outcome isn’t reached, find a solution to get the process back on track.
 Document what happened to avoid repeating the misstep.
 It’s okay to break a few eggs.

+##Support access to materials.##
+Provide researchers access to the highest quality description and materials as possible and enable new scholarship by making materials available as soon as possible.

+##Focus on service.##
+The Digital Team provides a service for many different constituencies, and you should always remember that you work for the good of others.
+Seek to meet the needs of users, both internally and externally, as quickly, effectively, and efficiently as possible.